jbnicolai/koaning.github.io/koaning-blog/content/bayes-means.md

 }
 ```

+Note that to determine the sample size for each cluster, I count the number of points that are assigned to it.
 For every clustering allocation we now have an associated density $p(x|H)$.
 This is what they look like:

 ```
 ggplot() +